bsovs/mongoose-time-machine/example/README.md

-This is sample express REST application which demonstrates how `mongoose-diff-history` is used.
+This is sample express REST application which demonstrates how `mongoose-time-machine` is used.

+-   This example is based on `mongoose-diff-history` project found [here](https://github.com/mimani/mongoose-diff-history)

 ## Installation

 Install all npm dependencies required

 ```
 npm install
 ```

 start the express server

 ```
 npm test
 ```

 Start a mongo server.

 From the rest client you can create a employee entry, with following:

 ```
 Method: POST
 URL: http://localhost:3000/employees